airsidemobile/JOSESwift/README.md

 jwe.compactSerializedString // ey (..) n0.HK (..) pQ.yS (..)
 PA.AK (..)
 Jx.hB (..)
 7w
 ```

-The JWE compact serialization is a URL safe string that can easily be transmitted to a third party using a method of your choice.
+The JWE compact serialization is a URL-safe string that can easily be transmitted to a third party using a method of your choice.

 </details>